 Triple Pane Windows-Pros and Cons

 Triple pane windows are an exclusive step up from double glazed windows.
 With three panes of glass and two spacers instead of one, triple pane windows become much heavier than double pane windows, however if fiberglass is used for frame material, it is able to withstand the weight of a triple glazed window.
 Despite the weight of a triple pane window, there will be no effect on the everyday use of your windows.
 The reason why people are much more attracted to choosing triple pane windows is because there is a great difference in performance between a double and triple pane window.
 When comparing factors such as the SHGC, or U-values, there is an approximate improvement of 20-30% in a triple pane window’s energy ratings.
 In most cases, companies will upcharge triple glazed windows due to the fact that other companies use a double pane frame and try to put a heavier triple pane unit inside the same frame design and try dissuade customers from using triple pane units by increasing the pricing.
-At Fibertec, we are able to offer a fair price difference because our closed back frame was designed to easily hold a triple pane unit, and therefore we can provide a trustworthy fiberglass window, both as a triple pane or double pane.

 As mentioned before, triple glazed windows are much heavier than double glazed windows and need a strong frame material that can be durable enough to last.
 Due to the properties of fiberglass, fiberglass frames are able to withstand heavy loads without twisting, warping or sagging overtime.